Adjunct Professor of Ergonomics and Safety

 Director, Occupational Biomechanics and Ergonomics Laboratory:

-Our research aims to prevent work-related musculoskeletal disorders (MSDs) through understanding the injury mechanisms based on hypothesis-driven laboratory and field studies using biomechanics, neuromuscular and exposure-response protocols and models.
+Our research aims to prevent work-related musculoskeletal disorders (MSDs) through understanding the injury mechanisms based on hypothesis-driven laboratory and field studies using biomechanics, neuromuscular, exposure-response and intervention protocols and models.

 Affiliations within Environmental Health